Chas McCormick Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 14th in the league.

-- The Dodgers have the 23rd-ranked team ERA among all MLB pitching staffs (4.54).
+- The Dodgers have the 24th-ranked team ERA across all league pitching staffs (4.54).

-- Dodgers pitchers combine to allow 91 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (94 total, 1.2 per game).

-- Sheehan (0-0) gets the starting nod for the Dodgers, his second this season.
+- Gonsolin (4-2) takes the mound for the Dodgers in his 11th start of the season.
+He's put together a 2.92 ERA in 52 1/3 innings pitched, with 43 strikeouts.

-- His most recent appearance was on Saturday against the San Francisco Giants, when the righty tossed six scoreless innings without allowing a hit.
+- The right-hander last pitched on Sunday, June 18 against the San Francisco Giants, when he tossed 5 2/3 innings, allowing seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.